Skip to main content

 Request a quote

 Quotes expire 2 minutes after creation.
-Expired quotes are repriced at live market rates if a deposit arrives after expiry.Quote requests that you intend to submit must include Authorization and X-Idempotency-Key.Example (exact-in, default mode): buy BTC on Spark with USDC on Base.
+Late deposits are always repriced at live market rates at detection time and execute against the quote’s slippageBps.Quote requests that you intend to submit must include Authorization and X-Idempotency-Key.Example (exact-in, default mode): buy BTC on Spark with USDC on Base.

 curl -sS -X POST "https://orchestration.flashnet.xyz/v1/orchestration/quote" \